Woofed-CRM/docs/docs/contents-resources.md

 ---
-sidebar_label: "Contents about Woofed"
+sidebar_label: "Contents resources"
-title: "Contents about Woofed"
+title: "Contents resources"
 sidebar_position: 4
 ---

-In this session we list places and content created about the project.
+In this session we list places and content created about project.

 ## Community Links